 When selling over the phone, you need to tell the prospect why they need to stop what they are doing and talk with you.
 Talking about your products does not necessarily do this, especially if the prospect is not currently looking to buy what you have to offer.

-Communicate the value that your products offer to not only tell the prospect why they should talk with you, but to improve your ability to grab their attention.
-Value is not what your products are and do, it is what they help your prospects to do and to achieve.
+Communicate the value that your products offer to not only tell the prospect why they should talk with you but also to improve your ability to grab their attention.
+Value is not what your products are and do; it is what they help your prospects to do and to achieve.